WHAT IS HYPNOSIS?

 The therapeutic effects of hypnosis do not come from the trance itself but from the specific suggestions and images imagined.

-Rehearsing new ways of thinking and feeling, help lay the groundwork for real changes in future thoughts actions.
+Rehearsing new ways of thinking and feeling, help lay the groundwork for real change in future thoughts and actions.

 When you realize that hypnosis is a mental state wherein suggestions are more readily accepted and adopted you begin to see the possibilities of hypnosis being applied to a wide range of problems and personal issues.